alignment-stack/prompt-profiler/README.md

 Prompt Profiler

-A simple CLI tool to measure how efficient your AI prompts are through token usage, redundancy, and entropy metrics.
-It can be used with an offline LLM local to your machine, OpenAI API, or mock mode.
+prompt-profiler is a lightweight NLP tool that analyzes transformer model prompts and outputs for entropy, efficiency, token usage, and redudancy.
+Built with HuggingFace Transformers, it works with any LLM, including GPT2, Mistral, and custom fine-tunes.

 This tool is ideal for AI developers, trainers, or anyone else that is interested in prompt/response performance across models.